First Visit to Your Chiropractor

 - Informed Consent for Chiropractic Care(a PDF)

-When you attend your first chiropractic appointment in Fort Lauderdale with Dr. Meraz, a physical examination will be the starting point and below we’ve laid out what happens so you know what to expect.
+When you attend your first chiropractic appointment at Carpe Diem Chiropractic center, a physical examination will be the starting point, and below we’ve laid out what happens so you know what to expect.

 First things first, the exam will start with a test of your reflexes, blood pressure, and vital signs.
 From here, we might take arm and leg measurements before then going through a number of simple activities and exercises.
 By completing these, we can get a better idea of your balance, gait, motor skills, and more.
 Furthermore, we’ll also learn your range of motion, nervous system, strength, and muscle tone.
 If we find any abnormalities during this first testing phase, it could suggest a specific problem.